latimercaleb/java-practice/JavaNotes.md

 ## Spring Container
 Also known as `ApplicationContext` has two parts, first declare it's instance and pass in the config xml.
-Then extract beans by id and interface or class name
+Then extract beans by id and interface or class name.

+You instantiate a container by `ClassPathXmlApplicationContext springContext = new ClassPathXmlApplicationContext("applicationContext.xml");`

+In order to configure a spring container there are 3 ways:
+- Configuration via xml
+- Configuration via component scan + Annotations
+- Java Configuration class

 ## Dependency Injection
 `Dependency Inversion Principal` client delegates calls to another object and that object is responsible for getting the client it's dependencies.